grattan/R_at_Grattan/docs/Visualisation_cookbook.md

 ![](Visualisation_cookbook_files/figure-epub3/bar_multi_expand-1.png)<!-- -->

-Looks first-class!
+Looks shit hot!
 Now you can add titles and a caption, and save using `grattan_save`:

 ```r